hongyan99/interview_training/src/main/java/review/backtracking/README.md

 ## Discussions
 The backtracking algorithm pattern covers a broad ranges of problems.
-The pattern is simple but the actual implementations vary a lot from problem to problem and thus it is easy for one to get overwhelmed.
+The pattern is simple but the actual implementations vary a lot from problem to problem and thus it is easy for one to be overwhelmed.
 In order to master this pattern, it is import to study the differences by applying the pattern to the various problems, compare the differences in the implementations so that in practice, a solution can be relatively easily attained with the proper structure.